wirewirewirewire/balena-downloader/README.md

 ## File Downloader for Balena

 This is a simple Express server project that works on any of the [balena][balena-link] supported devices.
 It can download a specific json file and all connected files and then provides them as a static local (offline) server.
-This can be useful for offline first interactive mediaplayer like [balena-player][https://github.com/wirewirewirewire/balena-player].
+It will automatically update the content if changes are available.
+This can be useful for offline first interactive mediaplayer like [balena-player](https://github.com/wirewirewirewire/balena-player).

 This project serves the downloaded all connected files: http://fileupdate:3000/config_files.json